artemptushkin/breaking-api-bad/README.md

 # Breaking the API bad

-How to mantain a contract between your microservices.
+How to maintain a contract between your microservices.
 There is a few approaches to do so:
 - write and share client library for your API
 - contract tests